MBA/MS in Media Ventures

 Requirements for the Dual Degree

-Students pursuing the School of Management’s MBA Program (GSM) and the MS in Media Ventures Program at COM must give special attention to the course requirements of both programs.
+Students pursuing the Questrom School of Business’s MBA Program and the MS in Media Ventures Program at COM must give special attention to the course requirements of both programs.
 Students should meet with the COM Media Ventures advisor and the academic advisor in the MBA Program in the first semester, and as needed during the program.

-This is a two-year, five-semester option where students pursue an MBA with Boston University Graduate School of Management before joining the single MS degree program in Media Ventures at the College of Communication.
-Students must complete at least 40 credits at the Graduate School of Management (GSM) and 40 credits at the College of Communication (COM).
-Students who pass the GSM waiver exam or transfer credit for a course must take a GSM course to replace it.
+This is a two-year, five-semester option where students pursue an MBA with Boston University Questrom School of Business before joining the single MS degree program in Media Ventures at the College of Communication.
+Students must complete at least 40 credits at the Questrom School of Business and 40 credits at the College of Communication (COM).
+Students who pass the Questrom School of Business waiver exam or transfer credit for a course must take a Questrom School of Business course to replace it.

 Students must meet all of the requirements for the degree in each school and must take at least 80 credits at Boston University.